Ryu204/stay3/readme.md

 If you are using `clangd` as language server, it might work better with `clang++` as compiler.

-More build and run instruction can be found in `.github/workflows` directory.
+More build and run commands can be found in `.github/workflows` directory.